ntisservices/OBSOLETE-ntis-dotnet-web-services-R2.2/README.md

 7) Enter or browse to the directory containing the published content (e.g. C:\SubscriberWebSite) and click "Next".
 8) Leave the default settings checked for "Read" and "Run scripts (such as ASP)", and click "Next".
 9) Click "Finish".
-10) Open a browser window, and enter "http://localhost/SubscriberWebservice/Contract/subscriber.wsdl" as the URL.
-Note that the Microsoft generated WSDL has been disabled in this project in favour of the real one.
-11) The "Subscriber Service" web page should appear.
-12) Click on the "service description" link to see the .NET generated WSDL page.
-14) Click on the browser back button, and click on any of the operations to see the formats and data types of the request and response over different protocols.

 ### Deploying on Windows 7 using IIS 7